-First off: this is very nice and unexpected.
-Our lovely two-seater Crane bench in blue is in the April 2013 issue of Dwell.
+First off, this is very nice and unexpected: our lovely two-seater Crane Bench in the April 2013 issue of Dwell.
 They didn't call us to ask us any questions, they just came to our site, grabbed an image from our downloads page, read our marketing copy and went to work.
 Just how it's supposed to be.
 One small problem though: it's Dexter Thornton, not Deter Thornton.
 Sure, an honest mistake, just a typo, and no doubt copy editors and proofreaders have overlooked far worse (and no doubt we've got worse lurking on this site).
 But what a treat for us!
 Our man has a strange Gypsy superpower: almost no one remembers his name correctly on first meeting.
 It's true.
-We've got a board full of the names he's been called around town, and we'll end this post with a full rundown of the current set: Devon, Dusty, Dennis, Derek, Stewart, Kessler, Alistair, Chester, Baxter, Declan, Jackson, Tyson, Drexler, Preston, Rustin and Stu.
+We've got a board full of the names he's been called around town, and we'll end this post with a full rundown of the current set: Devon, Dusty, Dennis, Derek, Dime Bag, Stewart, Kessler, Alistair, Chester, Baxter, Declan, Jackson, Tyson, Drexler, Preston, Rustin and Stu.
 So Swell magazine, thanks for the press and keep up the good work.

 These shots here are details from the sand-blasted cor-ten steel doors of our NOL tallboy shipping container, which we use for storage of parts and material and which is where our panel saw lives.
 If you don't know cor-ten and you don't know what the hell NOL is and you don't know that shipping containers come in sizes called tallboys then that last sentence is pretty much nonsensical.
 But still the pictures of that rusty steel and that fresh NOL logo are pretty and who reads this blather anyway?